fluxfederation/on_form/README.md

 Transactions will automatically be started so that _all_ database updates will be rolled back if _any_ record fails to save (for example, due to a validation error).

-Note that the keys are the name of the methods on the form object which return the records, not the class names.
+Note that the `on:` kwarg gives the name of the method on the form object which returns the record - nothing to do with class names.
 In this example, vendor might actually be an instance of our `Customer` model from the earlier examples.

 ### Model accessor methods

-In the previous example, the constructor set `@house` and `@vendor` because these variables correspond to the names passed to `expose`.  `expose` will automatically add an `attr_reader` for each key it's given, meaning you only need to set the instance variables.
+In the previous example, the constructor set `@house` and `@vendor` because these variables correspond to the name passed to `expose` in the `on` option.  `expose` will automatically add an `attr_reader` for this name, meaning you only need to set the instance variables.

 But if you prefer, you can define a method with the same name yourself, for example using delegation.  `expose` won't run `attr_reader` if you've already defined the method, and there's no requirement to set an instance variable.